freddan88/fredrik.leemann.data/README.md

-# fredrik.linux.files
-Scripts and configurations for various linux distributions
+### Scripts and configurations for various linux distributions